 Ólafur still says something about trans fatty acids in food.
 But they can be in processed foods such as margarine and biscuits and products that have been deep-fried such as french fries. Ólafur encourages people to look at the product descriptions of products.

-Ólafur Reykdal: "If it is stated in the ingredient description that hydrogenated fat has been used, then there is a trans fatty acid, that is, it is hydrogenated."
+Ólafur Reykdal: "If it is stated in the description of the ingredients that hardened fat has been used, then there is trans fatty acid, which is hydrogenated."

 A new assessment of trans fatty acids in food in Iceland is to be carried out, according to a news item on Station 2.